 Gold posted its first weekly gain since the war began.
 Investors are flocking to traditional havens as geopolitical uncertainty spikes.

-The Big Picture The Israel-Iran war enters its fifth week with no end in sight.
+The Israel-Iran war enters its fifth week with no end in sight.
 In financial markets, this has fueled volatility in bonds and equities, while gold reasserts its role.
 Dip-buyers are seizing opportunities, signaling anxiety over the conflict's escalation.

 “Gold serves as insurance when geopolitics heats up.”

-Why It Matters For investors, gold isn't just a shiny metal.
+For investors, gold isn't just a shiny metal.
 It's a hedge against systemic risks.
 In past crises, like Russia's 2022 invasion of Ukraine, gold surged over 15% in months.
 Now, with Middle East tensions, traders watch if this pattern repeats.

 Markets react to every headline.
 An attack here, a statement there, and gold jumps.
 But the real test is sustainability.
 If the war drags on, safe-haven demand could push prices beyond this week's gains.
 Investment funds are already tweaking portfolios, boosting commodity exposure.